-In any situation where, by reason of the size of the management team, seniority of a complainant or of an alleged perpetrator, or for any other reason it is not appropriate for a formal grievance, informal complaint or appeal to be investigated by the management, AWA Dance reserves the right to appoint an appropriate external person to carry out the formal investigation.
-Any such external person will carry out his/her/their functions in accordance with the provisions of this policy, and AWA Dance will give appropriate effect to the findings of such external person.
+In any situation where, by reason of the size of the management team, seniority of a complainant or of an alleged perpetrator, or for any other reason it is not appropriate for a formal grievance, informal complaint or appeal to be investigated by the management, AWA DANCE reserves the right to appoint an appropriate external person to carry out the formal investigation.
+Any such external person will carry out his/her/their functions in accordance with the provisions of this policy, and AWA DANCE will give appropriate effect to the findings of such external person.

 If any volunteer, employee, contractor or freelance artist has any question or query about the operation of this policy, or requires any clarification about it, they may approach the appointed designated person for advice, which will be given in strictest confidence.
 Please note that speaking to the appointed designated person is not the same as raising a formal grievance or making an informal complaint.
-Avatâra Ayuso, Director of AWA DANCE has been designated as the contact person in respect of this policy, and Asma Hussain, the Chair of Directors and designated board member who deals with such issues can also contacted where necessary.
+Avatâra Ayuso, Director of AWA DANCE (contact email: avatara@awadance.org) has been designated as the contact person in respect of this policy, and the Chair of Directors Rosa Cisneros (contact email: ab4928@coventry.ac.uk) De Ruggeris and Vanessa (contact email: vanessa.dr@hotmail.com) and designated board member who deals with such issues can also contacted where necessary.

-This policy may be amended from time to time at the discretion of AWA Dance.
+This policy may be amended from time to time at the discretion of AWA DANCE.